deppen8/pandas-vet/README.md

 pip install pandas-vet
 ```

+`pandas-vet` is tested under Python 3.5 and 3.6 and should work with later versions as well.

 ## Usage

 Once installed successfully in an environment that also has `flake8` installed, `pandas-vet` should run whenever `flake8` is run.